 In order to receive a travel meal, students must fill out the travel meal request form and submit it to the Dining Services office with their coach or adviser's signature.

 Students can increase or decrease their dining plan each semester up to the full semester class add date.
 These changes can be made online.
 The first change is free of charge; however, additional changes may incur a $25 fee.
 After this date, students can only purchase additional 25 meal blocks; they cannot upgrade, downgrade or change to another plan.

-The dates to change your dining plan for Spring 2019 are December 15, 2018 - January 23, 2019.
+To change your Dining Plan for Fall 2020, you must make the change before Sept.
+9, 2020.
+The dates to change your dining plan for Spring 2021 are Dec.
+9, 2020 - Jan.
+20, 2021.
 If you want to drop your dining plan, you must come to the Dining Services office during the Dining Plan change period.

 No. Dining plans are for each individual person.
 Guest passes are included with Unlimited, Gold, Maroon, Kernel, and Cobber dining plans to provide the opportunity to bring guests in to dine with you for free.